 Acai Puree works excellently for an acai bowl.
 It’s usually sold in packs of 100 g/3.53 oz and costs you around $2.50 per pack.
 High quality products are shock frozen right after harvesting to preserve as many nutrients as possible.
 Also, you shouldn’t find any additives or sweeteners in it.

-Incredible but true: you can even buy frozen acai puree online (Amazon Link)!
+Incredible but true: you can even buy frozen acai puree on Amazon (click here, or here)!
 The packs arrive frozen at your doorstep.
 (They put dried ice into the parcel.
 How cool is that?
 Literally, haha).

 Can I also use Acai Berry Powder for my bowl?